 Ramazan Bayramı (Şeker Bayramı)

-The end of Ramazan is celebrated with a three day holiday.
+The end of Ramazan is celebrated with a holiday.
 It starts at sunset on the last day of Ramazan and celebrates the completion of the holy month of fasting.